Vavinan/tp/docs/DeveloperGuide.md

 of the desired list as inputs are required in a bite-sized manner.

 This method first executes the `UserInterface#printListOptions` to show users the list options and their indexes which is needed for their inputs.
-The method will throw an InvalidIndexException if the input is out of the range.
+The method will throw an InvalidIndexException if the input is out of the range (range 1-6).
-Depending on the list option chosen by the user, different prompts and messages will be output.
-For options which require more data by the user, this feature will prompt the user to input the data.
-Once all required information is gathered, the method will call on the various methods to build an ArrayList of the desired list and print out the list.
+Depending on the list option chosen by the user, the case statement of the `TransactionList#processList` will run, and execute the method of the corresponding option.
+Different methods would have different prompts as more information is required from the user.
+For the example of custom date transactions, `TransactionList#getCustomDateTransactions` will call the methods: `UserInterface#getStartDate` and `UserInterface#getEndDate` in order to obtain the desired date range from the user.
+Once all the required information is gathered for the particular option, an ArrayList will be created and the desired transactions will be added into that ArrayList.
+Then, this ArrayList will be printed out, displaying the transactions of the chosen option.

 Sequence Diagram
 The following sequence diagram illustrates the sequence of interactions involved in the editing of a transaction: